yosephlijalem/telco-churn-ml/reports/Project_Report.md

 ## Baseline Modeling Results

-We trained a baseline Logistic Regression model using one-hot encoding and scaled numerical features.
+I trained a baseline Logistic Regression model using one-hot encoding and scaled numerical features.
 Evaluation on the test set gave the following results:

 - **ROC-AUC**: 0.84